sinodino/MultivariateStatisticalInference/README.md

 (6) Anything else?
 (Bonus)

 Homework 2

 Q3.
-[R] Principal Component Analysis on pendigit data from UC Irvine Machine Learning Repository at http://archive.ics.uci.edu/ml/datasets/Pen- Based+Recognition+of+Handwritten+Digits.
+[R] Principal Component Analysis on pendigit data from UC Irvine Machine Learning Repository at http://archive.ics.uci.edu/ml/datasets/Pen-Based+Recognition+of+Handwritten+Digits.
 I have already downloaded the dataset for you and save it as a .txt file.
 The dataset contains 3498 rows observations of 17 columns.
 The column 1 – 16 are variables of our interest, the last column of the data contains number 0 – 9, represents that the observation is a writing of a digit 0 – 9, e.g. if the column number is 3, it means it is a writing of a digit 3.
 You can think of this variable like a class variable.
 You can get better understanding after reading the dataset description.
 And the columns 1-16 are equal spaced locations of a pen at 8 timepoints, and are arranged as x1, y1,x2, y2,...,x7, y7,x8, y8 , and any pair (xi , yi ) is the location of a pen at timepoint i.
 Now use the dataset to answer the following questions:
 (1) For different class (last column of the dataset), visualize the first observation for